melange-re/melange-re.github.io/docs/melange-book/counter-1.md

 # Counter, Part 1

-We're going build the classic starter app, the counter, using [ReasonReact](https://reasonml.github.io/reason-react/).
+We're going build the classic frontend starter app, the counter, using [ReasonReact](https://reasonml.github.io/reason-react/).
 Let's clone the tutorial template and initialize it: